 Soy has about four grams of fat per cup, and again, these are healthier fats than the fats that you might find in a 2% milk, but it’s equivalent in the amount of fat.
 Oat milk, about three grams.
 It depends on the brand.
 Coconut milk is a little bit higher.
 It’s about six grams of fat.
 I don’t really see the benefit to coconut milk.
 It’s higher in saturated fats, although now we know that the saturated fat in coconut is probably not as detrimental to cardiovascular health as we once thought, but I think the jury is still out, and I wouldn’t be taking a lot of saturated fats from coconut products right now.

-Are you using your non-dairy milk in your tea?
+Also, if you’re using your non-dairy milk in your tea, see the video below?

 What About Coconuts, Coconut Milk, and Coconut Oil MCTs?